Distinction (philosophy): A priori and a posteriori

 The origins of the distinction are less clear, and it concerns the origins of knowledge.
 A posteriori knowledge arises from, or is caused by, experience.
 A priori knowledge may come temporally after experience, but its certainty is not derivable from the experience itself.
 Saul Kripke was the first major thinker to propose that there are analytic a posteriori knowledge claims.

 Notable distinctions in historical authors

 Aristotle

 Aristotle makes the distinction between actuality and potentiality.
-Actuality is a realization of the way a thing could be, while potency refers simply to the way a thing could be.
-There are two levels to each: matter itself can be anything, and becomes something actually by causes, making it something which then has the ability to be in a certain way, and that ability can then be realized.
+Actuality is a realisation of the way a thing could be, while potency refers simply to the way a thing could be.
+There are two levels to each: matter itself can be anything, and becomes something actually by causes, making it something which then has the ability to be in a certain way, and that ability can then be realised.
 The matter of an ax can be an ax, then is made into an ax.
 The ax thereby is able to cut, and reaches a new form of actuality in actually cutting.